 - Be able to perform basic data treatment using Excel to process raw data (e.g. calculation of enzyme activities)

-- Be able to write a simple laboratory report in a scientific concise style including choosing appropriate data representation, and discuss critically own data in the light of existing knowledge from literature).
+- Be able to write a report in a scientific concise style (including data representation, and discuss critically own data in the light of existing knowledge from literature).

 - Develop teamwork skills in the field and laboratory situations.

 - Acquire confidence to work autonomously in the laboratory and take decisions based on few instructions.